 Does Vinegar Effectively Kill Bed Bugs?

-These vinegar products naturally contain acetic acid, a complete fermentation of alcohol, that can damage the bed bug’s nervous system, which would later cause its death.
+These vinegar products naturally contain acetic acid, a complete fermentation of alcohol that can damage the bed bug’s nervous system, which will cause their death.
 The more acetic acid the vinegar has, the better its effectiveness in killing bed bugs.

 Can Vinegar Kill Bed Bug Eggs?